 The first time you submit a report you will be asked to register.
 You will need to have your mobile phone with you so you can receive an SMS text message that will verify your registration details.

-You need to register to report, so the EPA can be confident your contact details are correct.
-A fine may be issued based on your report, and you may need to be contacted about the report.
-Also, if the offender chooses to have the matter dealt with in court the EPA will need to contact you, and you may be required to attend court as a witness.
+You need to register to report so the EPA can be confident your contact details are correct.
+A fine may be issued based on your report and you may need to be contacted about the report.
+Also, if the offender chooses to have the matter dealt with in Court, the EPA will need to contact you and you may be required to attend Court as a witness.

 Your health and safety are more important than reporting littering from a vehicle.
 Never use your mobile phone while driving.
 Pull over or ask a passenger to record the details.
 If recording the details affects your concentration or driving, wait until next time to report littering from a vehicle.